 Plasma Skin Tightening can also be used to remove skin tags and improve the appearance of stretch marks and acne scars.
 Although Plasma Skin Tightening is not surgery, it delivers similar results.
 It’s a win-win-win (cheaper, safer, less downtime) over plastic surgery.

-Julie Lindh has been performing Plasma Skin Tightening in Europe for many years, but it’s only recently begun to catch on in the US.
+Julie Lindh has been performing Plasma Skin Tightening for many years, but it’s only recently begun to catch on in the US.

 How Does Plasma Skin Tightening Work?